pbarbeira/kantar-codetest/README.md

 Docker compose will build and instantiate three containers, running a SqlServer Database, the DataServer, and the WebUI.
 The database is populated using .sql scripts contained in the Scripts folder and Docker's command line capabilities.

+## Features
+* List all Books
+* Filter by Title, Author
+* Add a new Book
+* Update a Book - not allowed if the book is borrowed
+* Delete a Book - not allowed if the book is borrowed
+* Borrow a Book
+* Deliver a Book

 ## Ports
 The system uses the following ports: